 Vegan Zucchini Fries

-- 1 large zucchini (cut into long batons)
+- 1 large zucchini /courgette (cut into long batons)

-- 2 tablespoon milled linseed/flaxseed (ground flax seeds mixed with 4 Tablespoons water)
+- 2 tablespoon milled linseed / flaxseed (mixed with 4 tablespoons of water)

 - ½ teaspoon mild chilli powder